KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Payments can be processed after order creation
 - Different payment methods may have different characteristics
 - Payment records support financial reconciliation and reporting

+**Conceptual Attributes**:

+The following attributes track payment transactions:

+- **PaymentID**: Unique identifier for each payment transaction, serving as the primary key.
+- **OrderID**: Reference to the order being paid, establishing the mandatory relationship between payments and orders.
+- **Amount**: The monetary value of the payment, required for financial tracking and reconciliation.
+- **PaidAt**: Timestamp recording when the payment was processed, essential for financial reporting and order fulfilment triggers.
+- **Status**: Indicates the payment state (Pending, Completed, Failed, Refunded), tracking the payment lifecycle and enabling appropriate business actions.
+- **MethodType**: Indicates the payment method category (Card, PayPal, Bank Transfer), supporting different payment processing workflows.

 </details>